wwall3r/blog/src/lib/posts/making-a-website.md

 a blog that has all kinds of fancy features to get you all hooked up with comments and link-backs and social integrations and marketing.

 That sounds terrible.
-I have precious few social accounts as it is.
-We're gonna keep it that way.
+I have precious few social accounts as it is and I aim to keep it that way.

 The other thing those services get you is WYSIWYG editors.
 Developers despise